-Heat the oil to about 325 degrees Fahrenheit when tested with a deep-fry thermometer.
+Pour 1/2 inch of cooking oil into a large, straight-sided frying pan or skillet.
+Set the heat to medium-low and heat the oil to about 325 degrees Fahrenheit when tested with a deep-fry thermometer.
 Check frequently and adjust the heat as necessary to maintain that temperature during cooking.

 The best way to add chicken to a hot oiled pan is to hold the thicker end of the chicken with tongs and insert the chicken slowly, starting with the thinner end first.
 This will reduce the chances of splattering or splashing hot oil.

-Remove the chicken from the pan onto a wire rack set over a sheet pan, or a platter lined with paper towels, and serve after 5 minutes.
+Remove the chicken from the pan onto a wire rack set over a sheet pan or a platter lined with paper towels and serve after 5 minutes.

 - Piercing all the way through the chicken — with tools such as meat thermometers and forks — can cause the butter and seasonings to leak from the chicken.
 Always use tongs to flip the chicken and be careful when inserting a meat thermometer into the chicken.